Skip to main content

 The 5-Year Rule in a 1031 exchange is an important requirement for tax exemption under Section 121.
 It also plays a significant role in planning long-term investment strategies and optimizing portfolios.
 However, to be qualified for such tax relief, you must successfully execute your like-kind exchange in compliance with the law and work with a qualified intermediary.

 At Universal Pacific 1031 Exchange, we offer top-notch qualified intermediary services aimed at helping our clients defer capital gains taxes successfully.
 We can also guide you to leverage the 5-Year Rule to receive an outright tax exemption.
-Schedule a free consultation with us today to get started.
+Contact us today to get started.

 FAQ